OfficeDev/Microsoft-Teams-Samples/samples/tab-adaptive-cards/nodejs/Readme.md

 ## To try this sample

 - Register Azure AD applications
-    - Register your bot using Azure Bot in Azure AD portal, and also add authentication to bot following the instructions at [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2)..
+    - Register your bot using Azure Bot in Azure AD portal, and also add authentication to bot following the instructions at [Azure Bot and authentication](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2)..

 - Clone the repository